In this article:

 -

 Cerbu et al. (2020) (see above): In addition to toxin binding, the study also confirmed a measurable improvement in stool texture – without medicinal additives.
 The researchers conducted an in-vivo study on 80 milk-fed diarrheic calves.
-One group received a micronized clinoptilolite powder (5 µm particle size) in their feed for 8 days; other groups served as comparisons (antibiotic, tannin extract, untreated).
+One group received micronized clinoptilolite powder (5 µm particle size) in the feed for 8 days, other groups served as comparison (antibiotic, tannin extract, untreated).

-Result: Already after one week, diarrhea prevalence in all treated groups decreased significantly, including the zeolite group.
-While 100% of calves had diarrhea at the beginning, at the end of the observation period, the rate of persistent diarrhea in the zeolite group was significantly reduced (similar to antibiotic-treated calves).
-The authors evaluated clinoptilolite as a safe and effective means for symptomatic diarrhea treatment in calves and as a possible alternative to reduce antibiotic use. -
+Result: After only one week, the diarrhea prevalence in all treated groups decreased significantly, including the zeolite group.
+While 100% of the calves had diarrhea at the beginning, at the end of the observation period the rate of persistent diarrhea in the zeolite group was significantly reduced (similar to the antibiotic-treated calves).
+The authors evaluate clinoptilolite as a safe and effective means for symptomatic diarrhea treatment in calves and as a possible alternative to reduce antibiotic use -

 Sadeghi & Shawrang (2008) conducted a double-blind study on newborn Holstein calves.
-Calves that received colostrum with zeolite had less diarrhea, a lower frequency of fecal water, and better daily weight gains.
+Calves that received colostrum with zeolite suffered less from diarrhea, had a lower frequency of hindgut acidosis and better daily weight gains.

 Source: Livestock Science 113:307–310 -

 Norouzian et al. (2010) gave lambs 3% zeolite for 30 days.
-Result: significantly firmer stool consistency, fewer E. coli bacteria in the faeces, better weight development.
+Result: significantly firmer stool substance, fewer E. coli bacteria in the feces, better weight development.

-The researchers investigated newborn lambs that received different zeolite levels in their milk replacer for 6 weeks.
+The researchers studied newborn lambs that received different zeolite contents in their milk replacer for 6 weeks.
 With a 3% clinoptilolite addition, the lambs showed firmer stool consistency and a lower severity of diarrhea than the control group.
 At the same time, these lambs gained more weight (+ weight gain) and no negative effects on blood count or health parameters occurred.
-The authors concluded that zeolite in lamb rearing can reduce diarrhea-related losses and improve performance.
+The authors concluded that zeolite in lamb rearing can reduce diarrhea-related losses and improve performance

 Source: Small Ruminant Research 91:170–173 -

 Valpotić et al. (2016) (see above): In the same piglet study, the average diarrhea score significantly decreased compared to the control group.
-In the previously mentioned study on 40 weaned piglets, a feed additive of 0.5% clinoptilolite led to significantly fewer diarrhea symptoms.
-The cumulative diarrhea score (over 14 days after weaning) was significantly lower in the zeolite group than in untreated piglets.
-In addition, the bacterial load in the small intestine was reduced (decreased total bacterial count in the jejunum), which indicates improved intestinal hygiene.
+In the already mentioned study on 40 weaned piglets, a feed additive of 0.5% clinoptilolite led to significantly fewer diarrhea symptoms.
+The summed diarrhea score (over 14 days after weaning) was significantly lower in the zeolite group than in untreated piglets.
+In addition, the germ load in the small intestine was reduced (decreased total bacterial count in the jejunum), which indicates improved hygiene in the intestine.
 Interestingly, in another study (Song et al., 2014, J. Anim.
 Sci.
-92:173–182), experimentally induced diarrhea in piglets was also alleviated by clinoptilolite – the animals had higher serum IgG levels and reduced E. coli shedding, although weight gain remained unchanged..
+92:173–182), experimentally induced diarrhea in piglets was also mitigated by clinoptilolite – the animals had higher serum IgG levels and lower E. coli excretion, although weight gain remained unchanged.

-These consistent results support that zeolite binds excess fluid in the faeces and stabilizes intestinal function.
-Applied to horses, this means: A suitable zeolite additive could help to thicken watery fecal water and normalize overall stool consistency.
+These consistent results support that zeolite binds excess fluid in the feces and stabilizes intestinal function.
+Transferred to horses, this means: a suitable zeolite additive could help to thicken watery hindgut acidosis and normalize overall stool consistency.

 Sources: